Customer service is the new cornerstone of competition among brands which can also help a company differentiate itself from its competitors.

 The Helplama team found that 9 out of 10 consumers’ perception of a brand changed positively after they’re contacted proactively by the brand.

-So, it can be a great approach for a company to enhance its brand image or influence consumer’s perception of the company.
+So, it can be a powerful strategy for a company, shaping its brand image and impacting consumer perception positively.

 Not only consumer’s perception but adopting a proactive approach can also make consumers take positive action.